-On The Office (US), Andy traps Dwight with the silent at less than 5 mph Toyota Prius.
+The Office (US) has stealth Car-Fu: Andy traps Dwight with the silent at less than 5 mph Toyota Prius.

 Kamen Rider used to be built on Motorcycle Fu (he's called Kamen Rider for a reason), but more recent entries in the franchise have all but forgotten about it.